Monitor platform status

 | Workflows | Are workflows completing? | Workflows are completing normally. | Completed in the last 24 hours, currently stalled count. |

 When a panel reports `Degraded service` or `Service disruption`, open the matching panel endpoint to inspect the underlying signal: [data freshness](/docs/api-reference/observability/platform-status), [transactions](/docs/api-reference/observability/platform-status), [platform API](/docs/api-reference/observability/platform-status), or [workflows](/docs/api-reference/observability/platform-status).
-For elevated authentication failures specifically, use [API monitoring](/docs/api-reference/observability/api-monitoring), because authentication failures are not counted as platform API degradation.
+For high authentication failure rates specifically, use [API monitoring](/docs/api-reference/observability/api-monitoring), because the platform does not count authentication failures as platform API degradation.

 ## Read the daily history [#read-the-daily-history]

 History covers a trailing window of up to 30 days.
-When the platform has not recorded enough days yet, the section reports that no history is available.
+When the platform has not yet recorded enough days, you see a notice that no history is available.

 ## When a section is unavailable [#when-a-section-is-unavailable]

 A service panel, the stat cards, or the history section can fail to load on its own without taking down the rest of the page.
-The affected section shows an unavailable state in place, so the rest of the page stays readable.
+The affected area shows an unavailable state in place, so you can still read the rest of the page.

 If every panel fails to load, the header reports that status is unavailable.
-Retry from the header to recheck the page's signals.
+Use the header retry to recheck the page's signals.

 ## What to do next [#what-to-do-next]